Opportunities Hub

 Location and format: Sydney, NSW — in-person and remote participation available

 About: HAPYUS plays a central role in shaping our research.
-This initiative brings together a group of 16 passionate adolescents aged 14–18 from all across NSW to partner with our team, helping us design and deliver research that truly reflects what matters to young people.
+This initiative brings together a group of 16 passionate adolescents aged 14–18 from across NSW to partner with our team, helping us design and deliver research that truly reflects what matters to young people.

 Click to find out more